Medicare Facts

 Medicare has set enrollment periods each year as well as an initial enrollment period when you first become eligible and even special enrollment periods that may trigger due to certain life events.

 Medicare Part A, Part B, and Part D all have late enrollment penalties for not signing up when you first become eligible.
+However, with Part A, penalties only apply to those who must pay a Part A premium.
+Please note each late enrollment penalty has its own rules.

 Most people are not automatically enrolled in Medicare Part A and Part B and have to sign up during their Initial Enrollment Period.
 The following are exceptions: If you're already getting benefits from Social Security or the Railroad Retirement Board (RRB).
 If you're under 65 and have a disability.
 If you have ALS (amyotrophic lateral sclerosis, also called Lou Gehrig's disease).
 Meanwhile, Puerto Rico, has special rules for Medicare Enrollment.